 Planning your dream trip to Cuba but need a little more info?
 No worries.
 Here's what you need to know before you travel to Cuba!
-Once you give the article a read feel free to message us directly with any questions you still have.
+Once you give the article a read feel free to contact us directly with any questions you still have.

 Want to make the most out of your trip?
 Tap into our network of local travel planners—Heroes—who build unique, locally-curated trip plans, designed just for you.
 Get started.